Jump toUpdate content

-How to monitor Instances with Zabbix on Ubuntu Focal Fossa
+Monitoring Instances with Zabbix on Ubuntu Jammy Jellyfish (22.04 LTS)

-Zabbix is an open-source software that offers real-time monitoring of servers, virtual machines, network devices, and web applications.
-Zabbix provides monitoring metrics network utilization, CPU load and disk space consumption.
-These metrics are collected and stored in a database.
+Zabbix is a powerful open-source software that offers real-time monitoring for servers, virtual machines, network devices, and web applications.
+Monitoring metrics such as network utilization, CPU load, and disk space consumption are collected by Zabbix and then stored in a database.

-Zabbix allows you to determine the health status of an IT infrastructure, helps you analyze data over time which can be used to plan upgrades in the infrastructure when requirements grow.
+This monitoring tool enables users to determine the health status of their IT infrastructure and analyze data over time.
+The insights provided by Zabbix can be used to plan upgrades to the infrastructure when requirements grow.

 Installing the Zabbix server

-Install the repository configuration with the help of
+2. Install the repository configuration with the help of dpkg.

-Update the apt packet cache to use the newly installed repository:
+3. Update the APT package cache to use the newly installed repository.

 apt update

-Install the Zabbix server, the web frontend and
+4. Install the Zabbix server, the web frontend and zabbix-agent which collects information about the Instance itself.

 Setting up the MariaDB database